Movile Cave: Description

 Movile Cave is a network of paths in limestone that are approximately 200 m long, with portions that are partially or fully submerged by hydrothermal waters.
 The temperature of the air and water is a constant 21 °C (70 °F) and the relative humidity is about 100%.
 Access to the cave is limited to a few researchers per year, to minimize external impact on the delicate ecosystem.

 The air in the cave is extremely different from the outer atmosphere.
 The level of oxygen is only a third to half of the concentration found in open air (7–10% O_{2} in the cave atmosphere, compared to 21% O_{2} in air), and about 100 times more carbon dioxide (2–3.5% CO_{2} in the cave atmosphere, versus 0.04% CO_{2} in air).
 It also contains 1–2% methane (CH_{4}) and both the air and waters of the cave contain high concentrations of hydrogen sulfide (H_{2}S) and ammonia (NH_{3}).
-The lake waters only contain as little as 9–16 µM dissolved oxygen at the surface; <1 µM below 3–4 cm.
+The lake waters only contain as little as 9–16 μM dissolved oxygen at the surface; <1 μM below 3–4 cm.
 As depth increases in the lake, the water becomes completely anoxic.

 Schematic illustration of Movile Cave.
 Numbers in green indicate sampling sites from Aerts et al. (2023), while letters in red represent sampling sites from Chicludean et al. (2022).

 Biogeochemical cycling

 Movile Cave is chemically characterized by high concentrations of sulfide, with levels reaching up to 500 μM.
 This highly anaerobic, sulfur-rich environment shares several similarities with deep-sea hydrothermal vents, where sulfur oxidation plays a central role in energy production.
 The cave's biochemical processes are driven by aerobic elemental sulfur-oxidizing bacteria, which serve as the primary producers of biomass for the ecosystem.

-Though they are less abundant, methylotrophs and diazotrophs are an important primary producers that feed on methane and contribute to the cave's carbon and nitrogen cycling.
+Though they are less abundant, methylotrophs and diazotrophs are also important primary producers that feed on methane and contribute to the cave's carbon and nitrogen cycling.

 Geology

 Movile Cave is classified as a karst cave that formed through weathering and dissolution of carbonate rocks in view of acidic groundwater over millennia.
-A term for this is speleogenesis, which would allow the formation of an entire system of caves isolated from surface influences for about 5.5 million years.
+A term for this is hypogene speleogenesis, which would allow the formation of an entire system of caves isolated from surface influences for about 5.5 million years.
 Most caves have at least some surface exposure, but Movile Cave is sealed, establishing an extreme but stable ecosystem.
 Such geological isolation is what sustains a chemosynthesis-based ecosystem, which is unique.